 Any recommendation listed under the Acted Upon tab can be in one of the following states -

 - File exclusion in progress - Depicts that the non-critical files are currently being excluded from the backup set.
 Click on the Recommendation to view the progress and other details.
-Non-Critical Files are excluded from the content rule associated with the backup set immediately, however, file exclusion from the backup set starts when Druva Phoenix initiates the next scheduled backup.
+Non-Critical Files are excluded from the content rule associated with the backup set immediately, however, file exclusion from the backup set starts when Druva initiates the next scheduled backup.

 - Resolved - Depicts that the non-critical files are removed from the backup set.